Get the ArenaCoach Desktop App

 Common Mistakes

-The most frequent mistakes made by Demonology Warlock players who have reached 1,845+ rating, based on automated match analysis.
+The most frequent mistakes Demonology Warlock players make in ranked Solo Shuffle matches from the last 30 days, based on automated combat-log analysis.

 Used Howl of Terror but did not hit anyone.
 CC, especially stuns with fixed cooldowns, is how your team generates momentum.
 If you waste one, you're locked out of a chance to build momentum for 30 seconds to over a minute depending on the ability.
 Without CC you can't set up kills.
 Momentum shifts in arena come from CC chains and coordination.
 Every time you let a stun or trap get wasted, you put your team behind and take away your own ability to create pressure until it comes back up.